 Take one category at a time and spend some time on each one, researching and trying out new ideas.
 Cutting costs isn’t a sprint, the habits you adopt here will pay off for you in years to come, regardless of future income increases or decreases.

-The checklist below is included inside The Single Mom Toolbox.
+A checklist to help you cut all these costs is included inside The Single Mom Toolbox.
 You can use this checklist to record your progress throughout the year and stay on track for all your cost-savings goals!